 Autism Spectrum Disorder: The Context of Speech-Language Pathologist Intervention

-This clinical forum integrates current research from many perspectives into recommendations for practice and provides new information for the communication support of children with autism spectrum disorders.
-This focused compilation includes current research regarding efficacy of augmentative communication modes and principles for providing intervention for infants and toddlers at risk for ASD.
+This clinical forum integrates research from many perspectives into recommendations for practice, and provides information for the communication support of children with Autism Spectrum Disorder (ASD), including research regarding efficacy of augmentative communication modes and principles for providing intervention for infants and toddlers at risk for ASD.

-summarize information from current research regarding efficacy of augmentative communication modes
+- summarize information from research regarding efficacy of augmentative communication modes

-explain the effect of the “priming” method described by Koegle et al. on the behavior of children with ASD
+- explain the effect of the “priming” method described by Koegel et al. on the behavior of children with ASD

 - describe the components of functional behavior assessment and positive behavioral support